Whale Shark - Manta Ray - Snorkel Expedition

 We get the best chance's to see manta and whale shark as we charter the best, safest and fastest boat in the area.
 We are able to travel fast between Isla Holbox, Cabo Catoche, Isla Contoy and Isla Mujeres depending on which area has the best weather, visability, and number of animals each day.
 Our informative guide and captain are great at putting us in the right position to get the absolute best encounters possible.
 We also get a good education of the area.
 We are out with the professionals, these guys are the best at what they do.

 Cancun is our group meeting point as it is an easy airport for most to get to (Cancun International Airport).
 We then travel 2 hours in our air conditioned taxi van, then half hour on the island ferry, and island taxi, to reach our pretty island hotel.
 The taxi van journey is air conditioned, and very comfortable.
 We have a great driver, and we can take photos as we pass through the pretty towns and villages of the northern Yucatan.
 We also pass through wilderness areas which still have wild jaguar, although they are rare.
-Comfort stops will be made on the journey, and a short visit to the amazing ancient Mayan tree of life and some mayan pyramids that are yet to be excavated makes the journey very special.
+Comfort stops are made on the journey, and a short visit to the amazing ancient Mayan tree of life and a drive past some unexcatated mayan pyramids is pretty interesting, and it makes the journey very special.

 In recent years some captains without permits have been bringing tourists and invading the protected whale shark areas.
 Photographic study groups in Mexico, are using our images to help local campaigns to prevent rogue boats coming into the protected areas.
-This is helping prevent injury to whale shark, manta ray, golden cow nose ray, mobula rays, bottlenose dolphin, and six species of sea turtle who nest on the beach we stay on.
-Our daily permit fees (included in the expedition cost) go to the preserve, and toward helping protect the animals.
-I am also working on an educational documentary, using footage from expeditions, to help protect them further.
-By joining us on this expedition you are helping preserve the area, and protect the animals in a variety of different ways, while experiencing them up close in their own natural habitat.
+This is helping prevent injury to whale shark, manta ray, golden cow nose ray, mobula rays, bottlenose dolphin, and six species of sea turtle who nest on the same beach as our hotel.
+Our daily permit fees (included in the expedition cost) go to the preserve and toward helping protect the animals.
+I am also working on an educational documentary, using footage from expeditions to help protect them further.
+By joining us on this expedition you can help protect the animals in a variety of different ways, while experiencing them up close in their own natural habitat.